 NATIONAL PUBLICIST DAY

-The New York Times was so impressed with this innovative approach to corporate communications that it printed the first press release—verbatim—on Oct.
+Impressed by Lee’s innovative approach to corporate communications, the New York Times printed the first press release—verbatim—on Oct.
 30, 1906, as a “Statement from the Road.” (information obtained from SearchEngineWatch.com)

 HOW TO OBSERVE #NationalPublicistDay

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!